 No, at least not directly.
 Duvall's character, Mason Hawk, is meant to be an amalgamation of the various donors who supported the school.
 On a side note, the 12 Mighty Orphans movie marks the first time that Robert Duvall and Martin Sheen have appeared onscreen together since 1979's Apocalypse Now.

-No. In real life, Juanita Russell put all of her focus into raising their two children.
-Money was tight with Rusty making just $30 a week in the beginning.
+While we could find no evidence in the Jim Dent book of Juanita Russell being a teacher at the orphanage, the movie states at the end that Juanita did teach English and music at the Masonic Home and inspired many "young ladies" to earn college degrees.
+This certainly could be true, but the book implies that she put all of her focus into raising their two children.
+Author Dent states that money was tight for the Russells, with Rusty making just $30 a week in the beginning.
 Early on, they saved money by living in a cramped, rent-free apartment on the backside of the orphanage's dining hall.
 As the Masonic Home's football team gradually brought in more money, Rusty's salary increased to $50 a week.

 After Coach Rusty Russell's physically small squad suffered a crushing defeat against a much bigger team, he adjusted his strategy and came up with new formations like the Wing T, which found the quarterback lining up behind the center.
 He also invented the spread offense, which requires the opposing team's defense to have to cover more of the field.
 The offensive strategies that Coach Russell developed focused on speed over size and were dependent on passing.
 By exploiting his team's strengths, the Mighty Mites left their opponents bewildered. -New York Post